Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 • Sudden attacks of anger and emotions.

-• Showing disinterest concerning the activities they used to love.
+• Showing disinterest in the activities they used to love.

-Being aware of these signals, the parents will be able to respond to it timely, and to obtain assistance both to the child and to themselves.
+Being aware of these signals, the parents will be able to respond to it a timely manner, and to obtain assistance both to the child and to themselves.

 Signs Your Child is Affected by Toxic Co-Parenting